Constructive Decision Theory: The Axioms

 We use two strengthenings of cancellation in our representation theorems for $\mathcal{A}$ and $\mathcal{A^+}$, respectively.
-The first, statewise cancellation, simply increases the set of sequence pairs to which the conclusions of the axiom must apply.
-This strengthening is required for the existence of additively separable preference representations when choices have a factor structure.
-Here we state the condition for Savage acts.
-Given are finite sets $S$ of states and $O$ of outcomes.
-A \emph{Savage act} is a map $f:S\to O$.
+The first, statewise cancellation, simply applies cancellation to a setting where the objects of choice are functions; in that case, we apply cancellation to each argument of the function.
+We first state the statewise cancellation to Savage acts, which we view as functions from a finite set $S$ of states to a finite set $O$ of outcomes.
 Let $C$ denote a set of Savage acts and suppose that $\succeq$ is a preference relation on~$C$.